 BMW Z4 Convertible (2018 - ) review

-The two-seat BMW Z4 Roadster is targeted at buyers that want a really sporty open-topped car, without sacrificing creature comforts and the latest technology.
+The BMW Z4 Roadster will appeal to buyers who want a fairly sporty two-seater open-top, but without sacrificing comfort, quality and technology.
 Its main rivals are the Audi TT Roadster, Mercedes SLC and Porsche 718 Boxster.

 Interested in buying a BMW Z4?